mdpiper/mdpiper.github.io/content.md

 I have experience with a variety of software development tools, services, and build systems,
 including:

+* Version control with `git` (primarily through GitHub, but also GitLab and Bitbucket) and Subversion
-CMake and CTest (for C, C++, and Fortran projects, on Linux, macOS, and Windows), Python packaging with `pip` and `conda` (including several recipes on conda-forge), GNU toolchain (mostly `make`, some `configure`),
+* Build with CMake and CTest (for C, C++, and Fortran projects on Linux, macOS, and Windows)
-GNU compilers (`gcc` and `gfortran`),
+* GNU toolchain (mostly `make`, some `configure`) and GNU Compiler Collection (`gcc` and `gfortran`)
-`git` (primarily through GitHub, but also GitLab and and Bitbucket), Subversion, Docker,
-Emacs, Vi/m, VSCode, Eclipse,
-Slurm, TORQUE, Portable Batch System, shell tools (e.g., `grep`, `find`, and `sed`), pytest, Sphinx, Jupyter Notebook, JupyterHub,
+* Shell tools (e.g., `grep`, `find`, and `sed`)
-LaTeX, Markdown, reStructuredText, YAML, TOML, MediaWiki, Read the Docs, Travis CI, GitHub Actions, Amazon Web Services, Coveralls, rpmbuild, Confluence, JIRA
+* Continuous integration with Travis CI and GitHub Actions
+* Documentation with Sphinx, with hosting on Read the Docs
+* Python packaging with `pip` and `conda` (including several conda-forge recipes)
+* Python unit testing with pytest and nose; coverage with Coveralls
+* Pangeo geoscientific Python environment (e.g., xarray, Jupyter; also numpy, pandas)
+* Geospatial image analysis with ENVI
+* Containerization with Docker
+* HPC job management with Slurm, Torque, Portable Batch System commands
+* Team communication and issue tracking with Slack, Confluence, JIRA
+* Development environments: Emacs, Vi/m, VS Code, Eclipse
+* Document generation with \LaTeX, pandoc, Markdown
+* Cloud services: Amazon Web Services, XSEDE Jetstream

 ## Projects